-- Adaptational Diversity: The Browns neighborhood is much diverse compared to the previous cartoons with more people of color like Canon Foreigner Mateo, Ms. Potts and Sofia who are black, Asian and Jamaican respectively.
+- Adaptational Diversity: The Browns neighborhood is much diverse compared to the previous cartoons with more people of color like Canon Foreigner Mateo, Ms. Potts, Mateo and his mom Sofia who are Chinese and Afro-Caribbean respectively.

 - Adaptational Angst Upgrade: Inverted.
 Paddington's backstory of his parents dying in an earthquakenote is not mentioned in the show, even though it was the whole reason why he came to London in the first place.

 - Age Lift: Paddington is younger in the show.

 - All-CGI Cartoon: The series is animated in a stop-motion-like CGI.

 - An Aesop: Every episode has one.
 For instance, "Paddington Finds A Pigeon" has the lesson that if you love someone, you should always do what's best for them.

 - Bait-and-Switch: "As a special treat...we're going to walk on the other side of the road!"

 - Balloonacy: Paddington is shown flying with the use of balloons in the theme song.

 - Black Bead Eyes: Paddington has these sort of eyes.

 - Blatant Lies: In "Paddington and the Stamp", it's clear that Jonathan and Judy don't really enjoy the family walk, and only pretend to.